Visit Gardone Riviera

 There is a great deal to enjoy whether you take the guided tour of the substantial house or if you simply visit the grounds around the villa.
-You will also see the amphitheatre, based on Ancient Roman theatres and still used for performances today, gardens filled with curious statues, and a very eclectic range of objects.
+During your visit you will also see the amphitheatre, based on Ancient Roman theatres and still used for performances today, gardens filled with curious statues, and a very eclectic range of objects.

 The house itself contains numerous works of art, books, furnishings and other interesting objects, many of them directly related to the eccentric life of Gabriele D'Annunzio, making it half house and half museum, and several of the rooms have ornately painted walls and ceilings.

 There are also a good number of interesting modern works of art to be found among the gardens including some by famous 20th century artists such as Roy Liechtenstein and Keith Haring.

 Why Hruska Gardens?
 Arthur Hruska was famously the dentist to the last Tsar of Russia before moving here to buy a villa and start planning his his gardens after 1921.